ISL 2020-21: East Bengal are at the bottom - Manuel Marquez heaps pressure on the Red and Golds | Goal.com

 "There are strong teams who didn't start very well," he added.
 "For example, for me Kerala Blasters is not a bad team but it's difficult when you don't start a competition with good results.
 Mumbai is a team with a very good players and a very good coach (Sergio Lobera) and a lot of possibilities to change players who are not in the line-up.
 Bengaluru is growing, Goa is growing but one of the important things for this season is to see how the teams deal with injuries.
 If I have to pick one team (as favourites), I think Mumbai is the strongest team."

 Playing with only two foreigners in the matchday squad, the Nizams picked a point against ATK Mohun Bagan in their last match.
-It was certainly a commendable performance given that ATK Mohun Bagan have several star names in their squad.
+It was certainly a commendable performance given that ATKMB have several star names in their squad.

-"I see them (Indian players) in the training sessions everyday, although I am very happy for them because even the younger players are showing a big personality in the games.
-I think it's possible to see new Indian players in the next game.
+"I see them (Indian players) in the training sessions everyday and I am very happy for them because even the younger players are showing a big personality in the games.
+I think it's possible to see new Indian players in the next game," the Hyderabad boss stated.

 "For me, the best thing at this moment is to know is that the performance of these guys without foreigners is fantastic and we have to improve as fast as we can."